|Is The Presenting Sponsor of the Virginia Tech IMG Sports Network|

 Today, the Tech radio network is comprised of powerful FM radio stations that blanket the Commonwealth of Virginia, and top-rated television stations which give Tech unprecedented exposure in Washington, DC, Norfolk, Richmond, Roanoke, Bristol, and other markets across the mid-Atlantic region.
 IMG College, one of the fastest growing companies in the intercollegiate marketplace, manages the Tech network and produces Tech radio and television programs.

-Ten-time Virginia Sportscaster of the Year Bill Roth and Virginia Tech Hall of Famer Mike Burnop return for their 26th year together on the Tech Network.
+Eleven-time Virginia Sportscaster of the Year Bill Roth and Virginia Tech Hall of Famer Mike Burnop return for their 26th year together on the Tech Network.
 The two are one of college sports longest-running broadcasting teams.